 PROFESSOR, ART HISTORY AND CONSERVATION OF MATERIAL CULTURE.

-Glenn Wharton is Professor of Art History and Professor of the Conservation of Material Culture, as well as Chair of the UCLA/Getty Program in the Conservation of Archaeological and Ethnographic Materials.
+Glenn Wharton is Professor of Art History and Professor of the Conservation of Material Culture, as well as Chair of the UCLA/Getty Interdepartmental Program in the Conservation of Cultural Heritage.
 Professor Wharton most recently taught at New York University as Clinical Professor in Museum Studies; in addition to his academic positions, Wharton is an experienced art conservator with an extensive background in archaeological, sculpture, and time-based media conservation, who has worked and consulted at such museums as the Museum of Modern Art in New York and the Metropolitan Museum of Art.

 - Wharton, Glenn.
 2012.
 The Painted King: Art, Activism, & Authenticity in Hawai’i.
 Honolulu: University of Hawai’i Press.